CristenPerret/SkyBinder/README.md

 PassTurn() - Ends your turn and returns the mouse back where it was .
 HandCont() - Moves mouse to the Continue button or in the center where your hand resides.
 ```
+Working on a way to bind the Emotes, ripme. 	:lying_face: